 As well as doing the daily upkeep, Do a dry clean once a month to get any resistant or caked on dirt off.
 But don’t hose it down!
 Onewheels are only water resistant, not waterproof (don’t listen to people who say they are).
 You want to avoid any corrosion and excess water getting into any of the electrics so hosing it down kinda counteracts that goal.
 Use an air compressor to get rid of any stubborn dirt too.
 For more info on approaching to cleaning check out the discussion in the Onewheel forum.

 Don’t forget the fender

 If you’re a rider with a fender, it will also be a good idea to take it off and give it a clean once a month.
 There’s a product called “THE SYSTEM” a few riders are using now that means taking off your fender is totally easy.
-It means you can clean the fender, but it also stops the fender’s screws coming out.
+It allows you to easily take off and clean the fender, but it also stops the fender’s screws coming out once it's in place.
 Check out a review of THE SYSTEM by Send here.
 Here you can check out even more of the best mods for your Onewheel for inspiration.

 Do you agree with our maintenance and upkeep tips for the Onewheel?
 Do you have any other tips that work for your board?